 Radiation damage (skin injury)

 Radiation-induced skin injuries can occur in both radiotherapy and fluoroscopic procedures such as interventional radiology.
+It is a type of deterministic effect.

 Acute radiation doses above 2 Gy are known to result in erythema, permanent epilation will occur at 7 Gy and delayed skin necrosis transpires above doses of 12 Gy.